mbrandonw/mbrandonw.github.io/talks.md

 layout: page
 title: Talks
 permalink: /talks/
+summary: "A list of my upcoming and past talks at conferences."
 ---

 I’m available to speak at conferences and meet ups, so please feel free to drop me an email [mbw234@gmail.com](mailto:mbw234@gmail.com).